ncsa/Delta_doc/docs/source/user_guide/containers.rst

 Extreme-scale Scientific Software Stack (E4S)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The E4S container with GPU (CUDA and ROCm) support is provided for users of specific Exascale Computing Project (ECP) packages made available by the `E4S project <https://e4s-project.github.io/>`_.
-The Singularity image is available as:
+The Apptainer image is available as:

 .. code-block::